mwarning/chaos-sticker-collection/README.md

 * Only submit stickers that are free for non-commercial use (at least)
 * Prefer images rather then photos of stickers, those are better for printing.

+## Local Demo

+Run `python3 -m http.server` in the folder of this repository and navigate to `http://localhost:8000`.

 ## Karma

 Give stars/karma points to the source repository if possible!